 Trakarn Tiger Zoo

 Trakarn Tiger Zoo sometimes called Ubon Zoo, is often mistaken for Ubon Ratchathani Zoo (also named Ubon Zoo) though it is located some 60 km outside of Ubon Ratchathani town.
 The facility itself was rather small and continued mostly tigers and leopards.
-There were a number of other animals around including some birds, ostriches, cows and ponies.
+There were a number of other animals around including some birds, ostriches, cows, and ponies.
 The first time our researchers visited the zoo, it was actually closed but when chatting to some of the staff there, they were allowed in to see the tigers.
-By the second visit, the zoo was officially closed and the 17 tigers being relocated to Department of National Parks (DNP) facilities.
+By the second visit, the zoo was officially closed and the 17 tigers being relocated to the Department of National Parks (DNP) facilities.

 How Many Tigers?